FireShack/rest-server/readme.md

 ## Notice

-The last update includes new schemas, connections to DB, routes, controllers and a lot functionalities like the search option, the refs to categories and products.
+The last update includes new schemas, connections to DB, routes, controllers and a lot functionalities like the search option or the refs to categories and products.

 Good Code!